Cultural imperialism is the practice of systematically

 change reveals three forms of organizational imperialism: cultural domination, cultural

 imposition, and cultural fragmentation.
-From this perspective, we may understand the

 U.S. Cultural Imperialism: Today Only a Chimera